-The Company's exposure to currency and liquidity risk related to trade and other payables is disclosed in note 23.
+The Company's exposure to currency and liquidity risk related to trade and other payables is disclosed in note 24.

-\ Included in Trade accounts payable and accrued liabilities are contract liabilities related to advance consideration received from customers for tooling contracts, summarized below, for which revenue is recognized when the tool has been accepted by the customer.
+\ Included in trade accounts payable and accrued liabilities are contract liabilities related to advance consideration received from customers for tooling contracts.
+During the year ended December 31, 2021, the Company recognized \$130,691 (2020 - \$30,063) of revenues that was included in contract liabilities at the beginning of the period.